pulumi/docs/content/tutorials/building-with-pulumi/stack-outputs/index.md

   my-first-app:protocol: http://
 ```

-Now, if you run `pulumi up` while in the `staging` stack, we should see that the
-frontend port is now set to `3002`:
+Now, if you run `pulumi up` on the `staging` stack, you should see that the frontend port is set to `3002`:

 ```bash
 $ pulumi up